WanluLiuLab/T-DeepInsight/README.md

 ```

 ## Usage

-For detailed usage, Please see the [Jupyter Notebook for TCR-DeepInsight](https://huarc.net/notebook/huARdb_TCR_DeepInsight_notebook.html).
+For detailed usage, Please see the [Documentation for TCR-DeepInsight](https://tcr-deepinsight.readthedocs.io/en/latest/index.html).

+The entire process for CD8Mapper will take less than 30 minutes on a dataset of approximately 50,000 cells.
+Please see [Tutorial for CD8Mapper](https://tcr-deepinsight.readthedocs.io/en/latest/notebooks/huARdb_CD8_Mapper.html) for more details.